 This issue features news on MOFs, biohybrid hydrogels, and a tunable thermal biopolymer.
 Also covered is a review article on thermal-conductivity measurement.

-The first October issue of the Materials360 Newsletter features research on electroceramics, Ag-Au alloy failure, and electron transport in bacteria.
+This issue features research on electroceramics, Ag-Au alloy failure, and electron transport in bacteria.
 Also included is a White Paper on graphene inks from MRS Corporate Partner MilliporeSigma.

 This issue features an algorithm that detects defects in electron micrographs more than 80 times faster than humans, recent advancements made in the burgeoning field of perovskites, and the discovery of a sensor based on an ancient African musical instrument that detects toxic substances and counterfeit medications.